desmos-labs/desmos-contracts/docs/architecture/adr-002-poap-manager-contract.md

 ```

 ##### Claim
-With the `Claim{post_id}` message the user call the contract to try claiming the POAP.
+With the `Claim{}` message the user call the contract to try claiming the POAP.
 The claim will be successful only if the user has created a profile before.

 ##### MintTo
 With the `MintTo{user}` message the admin of the contract can bypass the claim procedure and mint the POAP to a user (that still need to have a profile).